Te Kete Ipurangi Navigation:

 Note: there are significant changes here in approach and content.

-The approach to teaching confidence intervals may be entirely based on a simulation using technology, as will be the methods for resampling.
+The approach to teaching confidence intervals may be entirely based on a resampling simulation using technology.

 A. Determining estimates and confidence intervals for means, proportions, and differences, recognising the relevance of the central limit theorem.